NorskHelsenett/dcn-netbox-infra-check/README.md

 1. **Failed to load configuration**: Ensure config files are properly mounted in `/config` and `/secrets`
 2. **Failed to fetch data**: Check API tokens and network connectivity
-3. **No data returned**: Verify site IDs and VDC names in configuration
+3. **No data returned**: Verify site IDs and DC names in configuration

 ### Debug Mode